 Word Lens is still a bit finicky, but it works well for street signs and other printed text.
 Conversation mode is almost like having a personal translator, though it still has a ways to go.
 Despite its flaws, this app is a must-have for traveling or connecting with someone who speaks a different language.

-Overall, Google Translate is easy to use, can translate more than 60 languages, and offers a variety of input options, making it one of the best translation tools out there.
-And now, with its newly added offline support, this app is even tougher to beat.
+Overall, Google Translate is easy to use, can translate more than 90 languages and offers a variety of input options, making it one of the best translation tools out there.
+And now, with its new features and improved offline support, this app is even tougher to beat.